Diffeological, Fr\"{o}licher, and Differential Spaces: Orbifolds, Quotients by Compact Group Actions, and Manifolds with Corners

 \section{Orbifolds, Quotients by Compact Group Actions, and Manifolds with Corners}

 \labell{sec:manifolds}

+In this section, we study the quotient diffeological and quotient differential structures on the orbit space of a linear action of a compact Lie group on a cartesian space, and apply this to proper Lie group actions, to orbifolds, and to manifolds-with-corners.

 \begin{example}[Orthogonal quotient] \labell{x:orthogonal action} Let $G$ be a compact Lie group acting linearly on~$\RR^n$.
-The quotient differential structure on $\RR^n/G$ is determined by the quotient diffeology on $\R^n/G$ (by Remark \ref{r:quotients} (Quotients)), so it is reflexive (by Proposition \ref{p:reflexive} (Reflexive stability)).

-By a theorem of Hilbert \cite[p.~618]{weyl:hilbert}, the ring of $G$-invariant polynomials on $\RR^n$ is finitely generated.
+By a theorem of Hilbert \cite[p.~618]{weyl:hilbert}, the ring of $G$-invariant polynomials on $\RR^n$ is finitely-generated.
 A choice of $m$ generators for this ring induces a $G$-invariant proper map $i \colon \RR^n \to\RR^m$, which we call a \emph{Hilbert map}.
 By a theorem of Gerald Schwarz \cite{schwarz}, every $G$-invariant smooth function on $\RR^n$ can be expressed as the pullback by $i$ of a smooth function on $\RR^m$.
-This implies that the Hilbert map descends to a diffeomorphism from $\RR^n/G$, with the quotient differential structure induced by $\RR^n$, to the image of the Hilbert map, with the subset differential structure induced by $\RR^m$.
-Consequently, the subset differential structure on the image of the Hilbert map is reflexive.
+This implies that the Hilbert map descends to a diffeomorphism from $\RR^n/G$, with the quotient differential structure induced from $\RR^n$, to the image of the Hilbert map, with the subspace differential structure induced from $\RR^m$.

-We have shown that the differential structure on $\RR^n/G$ is reflexive.
+The quotient differential structure on $\RR^n/G$ is induced by the quotient diffeology on $\R^n/G$ by Proposition~\ref{p:quotients}, so it is reflexive by Proposition \ref{p:reflexive}.
+Consequently, the subspace differential structure on the image of the Hilbert map is reflexive.

 In contrast, the quotient diffeology on $\RR^n/G$ might not be reflexive.
-For example, the map $\RR^n / O(n) \to [0,\infty)$ given by $x \mapsto \| x \|^2$ is an isomorphism of differential spaces (by Schwarz's theorem), but the quotient diffeologies on $\RR^n / \O(n)$ are non-isomorphic for different values of $n$ (see \cite{iglesias}, Exercise 50, page 81 with solution at the back of the book).
-Consequently, the Hilbert map is generally not a diffeomorphism of diffeological spaces.
+For example, the map $\RR^n /\O(n) \to [0,\infty)$ given by $[x] \mapsto \| x \|^2$ is an isomorphism of differential spaces (by Schwarz's theorem), but the quotient diffeologies on $\RR^n / \O(n)$ are non-isomorphic for different values of $n$ (see \cite{iglesias}, Exercise 50, with solution at the back of the book).
+In particular, this Hilbert map does not induce a diffeomorphism of diffeological spaces from $\R^n/G$ to its image in $\R^m$. \eoe \end{example}